 Daffodils are synonymous with spring.
 But the yellow flowers contain a poisonous alkaloid that can trigger vomiting while crystals in the bulbs are severely toxic and can cause serious conditions such as cardiac arrhythmias or respiratory depression.

 Behind the rose, the tulip is the country’s most popular cut flower.
-But, like daffodils, the bulbs of tulips are toxic to cats.
+But unfortunately, tulips are toxic to cats.
+The bulbs are the most toxic part but any part of the plant can be harmful to your cat, so all tulips should be kept well away.
 They contain allergenic lactones which, if swallowed, can lead to vomiting, diarrhoea and depression.

 Although only mildly toxic, chrysanthemums contain pyrethrins, which are used in dog flea and tick medications, and are particularly poisonous to cats.
 If your cat has eaten chrysanthemums look out for vomiting, diarrhoea and lack of appetite and seek advice from your vet.